Join our 4 month medical assistant program

 Best Jobs to Do Before Physician Assistant (PA) School

 If you're hoping to attend physician assistant (PA) school, gaining clinical experience in healthcare will strengthen your application and help you decide if a medical career is right for you.
+But what jobs are the best to do before PA school?

-This guide goes over jobs you can do before PA school that may help you get into your dream school while giving you valuable experience that you can carry on into your career.
+This guide goes over jobs you can do before PA school that may help you get into your dream school while giving you valuable experience that you can carry into your career.

 Best Jobs to Do Before PA School